loreV/SCIPAddressFinder/README.md

-BJ network discovery is a flexible Java based solution that provides a server with the discovery feature needed to detect a client (drone) IP address.
+BJ network discovery is a simple Java based solution that provides a server with the discovery feature needed to detect a client IP address.
-It makes use of UDP to do so.
+It makes use of UDP and broadcasting to do so.

 ## Installation
 The executable files are found in the target folders upon following the next steps: